ctmphuongg/weapon-detection-app/README.md

 # Threat Detection System

 With school shootings on the rise, our client Critical Reach, a Silicon Valley non-profit, was looking to create a solution to reduce potential threats on school campuses by leveraging AI image recognition technology.
 This Threat Detection System has the capacity to save lives and is comprised of three components: a threat detection model, a UI, and a data curation tool.
 The threat detection model identifies five classes of objects: guns, rifles, lenses, wallets, and knives.
+The threat detection model also features the ability to distinguish people as a police officer or a non-police officer.
 The UI is simplistic in design as it displays the live camera feed that it is connected to, alerts when a weapon is detected, and the confidence level the algorithm has about the object detected.
 The data curation tool takes in a video file, slices the file into images, and outputs the images files into a folder.

 ## Install and Deploy